 Python v3.3 introduced types.prepare_class() which gives more control over how classes and metaclasses are created.
 The __prepare__ function can be called prior to the creation of a metaclass instance giving complete control over how the class declarations are ordered.
 It also allows symbols to be inserted into the class namespace, which can be used elsewhere in the class, but these are only visible during class construction.

 6.21.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC 24772-1 subclause 6.21.5.
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Use the full path name for imports, in preference to relative paths.

 When using the import statement, rather than use the from X import * form (which imports all of module X’s attributes into the importing program’s namespace), instead explicitly name the attributes that need to be imported (for example, from X import a, b, c) so that variables, functions and classes are not inadvertently overlaid.